-This could be for a variety of reasons but is often because the pilot expects to be operating EU-registered aircraft after the UK leaves the EU and therefore needs to hold an EASA member state licence rather than a UK one.
+This could be for a variety of reasons but is often because the pilot expects to be working for a non-UK EU operator and their employer requires them to hold an EASA member state licence rather than a UK one.
 The licence transfer process requires that the pilot’s medical records are also transferred to the receiving state and that the new state issues a new medical certificate.

-Does Brexit mean that CAA-certificated AMEs won’t be able to issue medical certificates to pilots licenced by EASA member states once the UK has left the EU?
+In the transition period, will CAA-certificated AMEs be able to issue medical certificates to pilots licensed by EASA member states?

 Can a UK CAA-certificated AME apply for an AME certificate to another EASA member state?

-Will AMEs be able to hold both a UK AME certificate and an AME certificate issued by an EASA state after Brexit?
+Will AMEs be able to hold both a UK AME certificate and an AME certificate issued by an EASA state?

 What about UK Aeromedical Centres?

-Since October 2018, EASA has said that it will accept third country applications from UK holders of Aeromedical Centre certificates.
-Organisations will need to decide whether, in a non-negotiated withdrawal, they wish to hold both a national and an EASA certificate.
-The CAA intends to continue to recognise current (and valid) EASA certificates for an initial period of up to two years, but no decision has been made about validity after this period.
-It is possible for UK Aeromedical Centres to apply to EASA for AeMC approval, but it is not clear how EASA will deal with the issue of the State (UK or EU) of AME certification of the Head of the Aeromedical Centre and other AMEs working in the Centre.
+In the event of the UK not remaining an EASA member, EASA will accept third country applications from UK holders of Aeromedical Centre certificates.
+Organisations will need to decide whether they wish to hold both a UK national and an EU certificate.
+It is possible for UK Aeromedical Centres to apply to EASA for AeMC approval, but it is not clear how EASA would deal with the issue of the State (UK or EU) of AME certification of the Head of the Aeromedical Centre and other AMEs working in the Centre.